Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

+* Show Bonuses / Penalties on the weapon and spell page as well.
 * Finish Implementing nested inline rolls
-* Allow for "Effects" to be whispered to the GM for Actions
+* Actions: Allow for "Effects" to be whispered to the GM for
 * Tooltip all the things
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".
+* Revamp weapons based on Actions.
 * Spell Points
-* Revamp weapons based on Actions.
 * Consider alternative sheet layout of skills under the stats

 ### Changelog

+**30th April 2015**

+* Prevented weapons from erroring if the crit damage field did not have a value.
+* Made targetAC work on Actions and Spells
+* Spells can be removed again
+* Spells no longer have a (dis)advantage toggle.
+All attacks roll the second die.
+* Cleaned up how Actions send data to the roll templates
+* Cleaned up spellbook to show "-" when a class doesn't have cantrips, spells known, or spells prepared
+* Cleaned up roll templates

 **29th April 2015**